patrodriguez108/p2-javascript-interview-exercises/javascript-fundamentals.md

 4. What is pass by value and pass by reference?

+When a variable that is defined in an outer scope is passed into a function, that value is copied within the scope of the function and processes this copy as a local variable.
+The original variable in the outside scope remains unchanged.
+This is passing by value.

+Passing by reference would be when that variable defined in the outside scope is passed into a function and redefines the value of the variable within the outer scope after the function is run.
+This is impossible when using Javascript.

 5. What is the difference between the function declarations below?